khanguslee/automated-pycalver-versioning/README.md

 Spike program to work out how to get pycalver to automatically version files with every master branch commit.

+**Note: A fully automated pycalver versioning system only works if the branch you are in is _not protected_.**

 ## Setting Up

 Instructions on how to setup from scratch.